HomeLearnQuizHabitsSafetyInsightsSessionsAboutSign-in

 Scroll down

-Screen Sense helps people who enjoy gaming, social media and digital technology understand how these experiences influence attention, habits, wellbeing and everyday life.
+Screen Sense explores how gaming, social media and digital technology influence attention, habits, wellbeing and everyday life.

-Explore clear, accessible information about digital behaviour, practical tools for building awareness and self-paced courses designed to support healthier, more intentional technology use over time.
+Discover clear, accessible information about digital behaviour, practical tools for understanding digital habits and self-paced courses that explore the psychology behind the way we use technology.

 Welcome to Screen Sense